RAINFOREST

 The Sultanate of Kutai Kartanegara ruled over most of the Mahakam River basin from its establishment in 1300 AD.
 Then came waves of disruption in the form of the Dutch, independence, and trans-migration.
 There is still a Sultan at the palace in Tenggarong – but nowadays on the Mahakam, coal is king.

-For over a hundred years, the third longest river in Indonesia and its surrounding ecosystems have been concessioned off to the extractive industry.
+For over a hundred years, the mighty Mahakam river, the third longest river in Indonesia and its surrounding ecosystems have been concessioned off to the extractive industry.
 Different parts of the Mahakam River in Kalimantan have been mapped, monetized and assigned different extractive purposes: logging, mining, industry, settlement, and many others.
 From 2009 to 2013, the Mahakam watershed lost 128 thousand of hectares of its natural forest due to wood extraction, mining, and wide scale plantations.

 Every day, rafts carrying logs from pristine forests travel along the Mahakam towards processing plants while lines of barges transport timber and coal so it can be shipped to other parts of the country, Asia and Europe.
 These activities can be traced back to colonial days and have grown massively and systematically since Indonesia’s independence.
 Alongside the gas and mining industry, logging activities became the main income course under the authoritarian Suharto regime and his cronies from 1965 to 1998.